 Aphasia is a condition that robs you of the ability to communicate.
-Aphasia can affect your ability to express and understand language, both verbal and written.
+It can affect your ability to speak, write and understand language, both verbal and written.

 Aphasia typically occurs suddenly after a stroke or a head injury.
-But it can also come on gradually from a slowly growing brain tumor or a disease that causes progressive, permanent damage (degenerative).
+But it can also come on gradually from a slow-growing brain tumor or a disease that causes progressive, permanent damage (degenerative).
 Where and how bad the brain damage is and what caused it determine the degree of disability.

-Once the underlying cause has been treated, the primary treatment for aphasia is speech therapy that focuses on relearning and practicing language skills and using alternative or supplementary communication methods.
-Family members often participate in the therapy process and function as communication partners of the person with aphasia.
+Once the cause has been addressed, the main treatment for aphasia is speech and language therapy.
+The person with aphasia relearns and practices language skills and learns to use other ways to communicate.
+Family members often participate in the process, helping the person communicate.

 - Clark DG.
 Approach to the patient with aphasia. http://www.uptodate.com/home.
 Accessed Feb.
 25, 2015.

 - Aphasia.
 The Merck Manual Professional Edition. http://www.merckmanuals.com/professional/neurologic_disorders/function_and_dysfunction_of_the_cerebral_lobes/aphasia.html#v1034169.
 Accessed Feb.
 25, 2015.

 - Clark DG.
 Aphasia: Prognosis and treatment. http://www.uptodate.com/home.
 Accessed Feb.
 25, 2015.

 - Aphasia.
 American Speech-Language-Hearing Association. http://www.asha.org/public/speech/disorders/Aphasia.htm.
 Accessed Feb.
 25, 2015.

 - Aphasia.
 National Institute on Deafness and Other Communication Disorders. http://www.nidcd.nih.gov/health/voice/Pages/aphasia.aspx.
 Accessed Feb.
 26, 2015.